thrackle-io/rules-engine/docs/userGuides/rules/SUPPLY-VOLATILITY.md

 ## Scope

-This rule works at a token level.
-It must be activated and configured for each desired token in the corresponding token handler.
+This rule works at the application level which means that all tokens in the app will comply with this rule when the rule is active.

 ## Data Structure